pedrobiqua/pedrobiqua.github.io/_tabs/about.md

 > **TG+** – February/2025 - Present  <br>
 Smart public lighting software powered by agent-based AI to optimize control, monitoring, and maintenance of streetlights, enhancing energy efficiency and operational automation.

 ---

+## Research
+> **Data Streams** - August/2025 - Present <br>
+Research on real-time processing of continuous data streams, focusing on incremental learning, concept drift, and the evaluation of streaming algorithms using synthetic and real-world datasets.

+---